zakklepac/killbase-app/README.md

 * As a user, I need to be able see the total number of assassins
 * As a user, I need to be able to see the total number of contracts
 * As a user, I need to be able to add a new assassin
+* As a user, I need to be able to assign an assassin to a contract
+* As a user, I need to be able to complete a contract
+* As a user, I need to be able to remove an assassin from a contract

 ## Sample Data